 The RSPCA has been slammed for ‘hypocrisy’ after it claimed that anyone feeding their cats a vegan diet should be criminally prosecuted.

-The animal rights charity, which is notoriously does not support veganism or vegetarianism, has argued that our feline friends need to eat meat to be healthy.
+The animal rights charity, which notoriously does not support veganism or vegetarianism, has argued that our feline friends need to eat meat to be healthy.

 But animal rights group PETA told Totally Vegan Buzz that many cats live ‘long, healthy lives on a vegan diet’, and that many vets link sickness in cats to low-quality meat.

 The RSPCA said in a statement that anyone giving cats a plant-based diet should face a fine or even prison time.

 “Under the Animal Welfare Act, the law requires an owner to ensure all the pet’s needs are met.
 This includes a healthy diet, as well as suitable living conditions and protection from pain, suffering, injury and disease,” a spokesman said.

 “Those in breach of the act could even face prison.
 Failing that, they could be fined.”